Juhi-og/ai/ai_privacy_usage_and_prompts.md

 - Under Connected experiences
 - Untap [ ] Turn on experiences that analyze your content

+# Usage, learning and studying
+- Elon Musk spends 3 hours a day learning new things about AI.
+- You should spend at least one hwour a week to see how AI is evolving.

 # ChatGTP Mobilephone app
 - Use it as a diary and add new things you have learned